ivanvoitovych/tour-of-heroes/step-7.md

 # Step 7 - Add Services

 Let's continue our code separation.
-And this time le'ts move our data logic to the service.
-And leave our view components to be responsible only for the displaying of the page.
+And this time, let's move our data logic to the service.
+And leave our view components to be responsible only for displaying the page.

 Please create the HeroService: